 Typical Amount of Time Spent: 2-4 hours, though you can spend longer if you like

 Best for Ages: All ages

 Ideal Time of Day: 11 am onwards until the sun starts to set

 Can You Get There By Bike: Yes

-If you’re visiting Lake Tahoe with the youngest members of your family, don’t worry – there are a ton of activities for everyone to enjoy.
+If you’re visiting Lake Tahoe with the youngest members of your family, don’t worry – there are plenty of things to do in Lake Tahoe with kids.
 Lake Tahoe is a great way to introduce your children to nature and the fun of the great outdoors.
 You can even get them started with biking here – most of the activities are easily doable with a bike, and you can use your bike for cruising around the area once you’re done with your plans for the day!
 To make a bike part of your family adventure, rent with Vista Trail Bikes!